 Parents, it is not advised that your student bring to school items of significant value.
 Expensive cell phones and other electronic devices are not items students should bring to school.
 The school's policy is that any such phone or electronic device be placed in a book bag, purse or pocket for security.
 Please note that it is not the school's responsibility to keep up students' personal items.
 Therefore, students should not leave items out and unattended.
-The school will not go to lockdown mode or waste any instructional time to search students for misplaced or unsecured electronic devices.
+The school will not assume responsibility for misplaced or unsecured electronic devices.
 Students may file a missing item report with the school during non-instructional time (i.e. lunch time, before or after school).